alttch/bma-info/eva4/realtime.rst

 Requirements
 ============

-* For commercial purposes, EVA ICS license requires :doc:`enterprise` to be purchased.
+* For commercial purposes, :doc:`enterprise` is required to be purchased.

 * For non-commercial purposes, real-time functions can be used for free.
   :doc:`svc/eva-rtmon` is not available.